What You Need to Apply for a Cannabis License in New Jersey

 Five Marijuana Industry License Types in New Jersey

 The first step to obtaining a commercial cannabis/hemp license in New Jersey is determining what exactly your business is going to do in the cannabis market.
 Indeed, there are actually five different types of marijuana-related licenses available in the state.
-As described by the New Jersey Department of Health’s Division of Medical Marijuana, you may need to apply for any of the following:
+As described by the New Jersey Department of Health’s Medicinal Cannabis Program, you may need to apply for any of the following:

 - Producers of marijuana are required to obtain a Cannabis Cultivation Facility license for the specific location at which they are producing the product;